xcnobe/pe4-part2/README.md

 # pe4-part2

+Person1: JC Abrahamson

-JC Abrahamson and Noah Berry
+Person2: Noah Berry

 This program simulates a game of tic tac toe.
 The functions create a new 3x3 board of chars initiated with '-'.
 The program supports turns by taking in user input and updates the baord accordingly.